 Making these sorts of judgements should not be done alone.
 Critical thinking, training, learning and robust challenge with and between agencies can support the overcoming of biases.
+Professional judgement and information sharing is a collective responsibility.

-Discussions between practitioners and seeking advice, support and consultation should be something that happens regularly within and between agencies.
+Discussions between practitioners and seeking advice, support and consultation should be something that happens regularly within and between agencies via supervision and practice meetings.

 This can take many forms.
 Within agencies, line managers and safeguarding leads can support decision making and should be the first point of contact.
-The Greenwich Children's Services Front Door (MASH) offer informal discussion and consultation.
-The Family & Adolescent Support Service practitioners run regular sessions with Children's Centres and Schools.
+The Greenwich Children's Services Front Door (MASH) offer informal discussion and consultation and the Family & Adolescent Support Service practitioners run regular reflective sessions in Children's Centres and Schools.